PREAMBLE AND SUMMARY

 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

-The Technical Research Centre of Finland (VTT) has operated a research reactor since 1962.
-The Loviisa power plant units are located on the southern coast and are owned by Fortum Power and Heat Oy; the plants were ordered in 1969 and 1971 and started commercial operation in 1979 and 1981.
-The Olkiluoto power plant units, on the western coast, owned by TVO) were ordered in 1972 and 1974 and started commercial operation in 1979 and 1982.
-The Loviisa power plant has two Russian WWER pressurized water reactors (PWRs) and the Olkiluoto power plant has two Swedish boiling water reactors (BWRs).
-At the start of operation, the nominal net capacity of the Loviisa units was 420 MW(e) each and the initial net rating of the Olkiluoto units was 660 MW(e) each.
-The power level (net) of the Olkiluoto units was raised to 710 MW(e) in 1984.
-In connection with the latest operating licence renewal process and plant modernization projects (cf. Section 2.2.2), the authorities approved in 1998 the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants up to 2 ( 488 MW(e) and 2 ( 840 MW(e).
-Thereafter, the capacity of the reactor units at Olkiluoto has been raised further through various modernization projects.
-Currently, the net capacity of Olkiluoto 1 is 880 MW(e) and Olkiluoto 2 is 890 MW(e).
+The Technical Research Centre of Finland (VTT) has operated a research reactor since'.962.
+The Loviisa power plant units are located on the southern coast and are owned by FPH; the plants were ordered in 1969 and 1971 and started commercial operation in 1979 and 1981.
+The Olkiluoto power plant units (owned by TVO), on the western coast, were ordered in 1972 and 1974 and started commercial operation in 1979 and 1982.
+The Loviisa power plant has two Russian water cooled, water moderated (WWER) pressurized water reactors (PWRs) and the Olkiluoto power plant has two Swedish boiling water reactors (BWRs).
+At the start of operation, the nominal net capacity of each Loviisa unit was 420'.W(e) and the initial net rating of each Olkiluoto unit was 660'.W(e).
+The power level (net) of the Olkiluoto units was raised to 710'.W(e) in 1984.
+In connection with the latest operating licence renewal process and plant modernization projects (cf. Section 2.2.2), the authorities approved in 1998 the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants up to 2'.'.88'.W(e) and 2'.'.40'.W(e).
+Thereafter, the capacity of the reactor units at Olkiluoto was raised further through various modernization projects.
+Currently, the net capacity of each Olkiluoto unit is 890'.W(e).

 2.1.2.
 Current organizational structure

-An organizational chart is introduced in Section 3.1.2.
+An organizational chart is presented in Section 3.1.2.

 2.2.
 NUCLEAR POWER PLANTS: OVERVIEW

-In 2017, 33.2% of the total electricity supply in Finland was produced by nuclear power.
-Finland’s four operating NPP units had a total net capacity of 2779 MW(e) at the end of 2017.
+In 2021, 32.9% of the total electricity supply in Finland was produced by nuclear power.
+Finland's four operating NPP units had a total net capacity of 2794'.W(e) in 2021.

 TABLE 5.
 STATUS AND PERFORMANCE OF NUCLEAR POWER PLANTS